 When we get notions that Russian gas will always be the cheapest gas there is, we lap it up like ice cream on a hot summer day.
 We don’t ask how this gas can be so cheap when the new Russian gas fields are some of the most challenging upstream ventures on this planet.
 Remember – challenging means it costs a lot of money.

-We are being told that LNG from the Arctic circle that must travel through some of the worst seas the planet knows and be transported on extra-sturdy ships that are ice rated and then the LNG must be reloaded onto normal tankers from where it can then be brought to its destination and this LNG is competitive with all the other LNG on earth that does not have to go through this logistical ordeal.
-And we just accept it because we are told so and we want it to be true.
+We are being told that LNG from the Arctic circle is a bargain in today’s low price market.
+This LNG must travel through some of the worst seas the planet knows.
+This requires extra-sturdy ships that are ice rated.
+Then the LNG must be reloaded onto normal tankers.
+After all that it can then be brought to its destination.
+And this LNG is competitive with all the other LNG on earth that does not have to go through this logistical ordeal.
+And we accept it because we are told so and we want it to be true.

-Many gas executives I worked with were honestly convinced that Russian gas would always be cheaper.
-They did not lie as they truly swallowed this fable hook and sinker.
+Many gas executives I worked with were convinced that Russian gas would always be the cheaper alternative.
+They did not lie as they swallowed this fable hook and sinker.

 Does this make it a true lie?